 Though not everyone will care for everything dried, I think we all can agree that kids love munching on zucchini or apple “chips” or fruit leather!

 You don't have to go it alone!
 Inspiration abounds!

 You will also be happy to know that I'm teaching a dehydrating class.
 You will discover how to dehydrate all kinds of foods, and of course, you can rest assured knowing that what I teach favors traditional and nutrient-dense foods/techniques.

-To take this class, become a member for as little as $8 month, plus you get access to all our other classes, too!
+To take this class, become a member and you get access to all our other classes, too!

 Here's a video to tell you all about the new class!